Leveraging Social Media for an Effective Job Search

 Share This Post

 Social media has become a significant part of everyone’s lives.
-From having only 5% of U.S. adults active on social media back in 2005 to having over 70% of U.S. adults active today, social media has seen a significant increase in activity over the last 15 years.
+From having only 5% of U.S. adults active on social media back in 2005 to having over 70% of U.S. adults active today, social media has seen a significant increase in activity over the last 20 years.
 Today, individuals are making six figures being social media influencers just by posting daily on these platforms.
-Now, you may not become a social media influencer using social media, but you may be able to find your next job using it.
+Now, not only can you make money off of social media, but you may be able to find your next job using it.

 Advertising Yourself